Table of Contents

 I owned this controller for a couple of years and I have to say, it works well.
 25 key controllers are not going to blow you away with their key-action.
 This is important to note because I always see people saying, “the keys feel cheap.”
 Of course, they do.

 They’re not meant to feel like pianos, they’re meant to be budget options to allow you to control your DAW.
-When it comes to controlling DAWS, these are perfect and they work well with free DAWS and paid DAWS.
+If you’re not familiar with DAWs yet, you can check up our roundup on the best free DAWs.

 - 25 velocity-sensitive keys with aftertouch